adap/flower/datasets/README.md

 Here are a few of the things that we will work on in future releases:

-* ✅Support for more datasets (especially the ones that have user id present).
+* ✅ Support for more datasets (especially the ones that have user id present).
-* ✅Creation of custom `Partitioner`s.
+* ✅ Creation of custom `Partitioner`s.
-* ✅More out-of-the-box `Partitioner`s.
+* ✅ More out-of-the-box `Partitioner`s.
-* ✅Passing `Partitioner`s via `FederatedDataset`'s `partitioner` argument.
+* ✅ Passing `Partitioner`s via `FederatedDataset`'s `partitioners` argument.
-* ✅Customization of the dataset splitting before the partitioning.
+* ✅ Customization of the dataset splitting before the partitioning.
 * Simplification of the dataset transformation to the popular frameworks/types.
 * Creation of the synthetic data,
 * Support for Vertical FL.